Mass surveillance in the United States: Uses of intercepted data

 Most of the NSA's collected data which was seen by human eyes (i.e., used by NSA operatives) was used in accordance with the stated objective of combating terrorism.

-Other than to combat terrorism, these surveillance programs have been employed to assess the foreign policy and economic stability of other countries.
+In addition to combatting terrorism, these surveillance programs have been employed to assess the foreign policy and economic stability of other countries.

 According to reports by Brazil's O Globo newspaper, the collected data was also used to target "commercial secrets".
 In a statement addressed to the National Congress of Brazil, journalist Glenn Greenwald testified that the U.S. government uses counter-terrorism as a "pretext" for clandestine surveillance in order to compete with other countries in the "business, industrial and economic fields".

 In an interview with Der Spiegel published on 12 August 2013, former NSA Director Michael Hayden admitted that "We [the NSA] steal secrets.
 We're number one in it".
 Hayden also added that "We steal stuff to make you safe, not to make you rich".

 According to documents seen by the news agency Reuters, information obtained in this way is subsequently funnelled to authorities across the nation to help them launch criminal investigations of Americans.
 Federal agents are then instructed to "recreate" the investigative trail in order to "cover up" where the information originated, known as parallel construction.
 (Were the true origins known, the evidence and resulting case might be invalidated as "fruit of the poisonous tree", a legal doctrine designed to deter abuse of power that prevents evidence or subsequent events being used in a case if they resulted from a search or other process that does not conform to legal requirements.)

 According to NSA Chief Compliance Officer John DeLong, most violations of the NSA's rules were self-reported, and most often involved spying on personal love interests using surveillance technology of the agency.

 Most agricultural surveillance is not covert and is carried out by government agencies such as APHIS (USDA's Animal and Plant Health Inspection Service).
 DHS has lamented the limited surveillance coverage provided by these inspections and works to augment this protection with their own resources.